john-itcsolutions/cheirrs/README.md

      (only 1 etcd, 1 master, 1 worker etc)

      When you see everything 'green', you may continue.
-(This may require several reboots of the vm in order to get the base installed first.)
+(This may require several reboots of the vm in order to get the base installed first).
+You need to have containerd and flannel running on master(s) and worker(s) first.

      If you installed "kubernetes-core", add a (second) kubernetes-worker unit: